lab272/semtex_varkinvis/README.md

 After that, the minimum requirement for semtex to compile is to install gcc/gfortran and cmake.
-You might also (and quite likely) wish to install an MPI setup, such as mpich or openmpi.
-Here are steps suitable for macports (and gcc13):
+You might also (and quite likely) wish to install an MPI setup, such as mpich.
+Here are steps suitable for macports (and gcc12):

-  >% sudo port install gcc13 +gfortran
+  >% sudo port -N install cmake
-  >% sudo port select --set gcc mp-gcc13
+  >% sudo port -N install gcc12 +gfortran
-  >% sudo port install mpich-gcc13
+  >% sudo port -N install mpich-gcc12
-  >% sudo port select --set mpi mpich-gcc13-fortran
+  >% sudo port select --set mpi mpich-gcc12-fortran
-  >% sudo port install cmake

-Alternatively you may choose openmpi instead of mpich as the MPI system, in which case substitute

-  >% sudo port install openmpi +gfortran
+  >% sudo port -N install mpich-default +gcc12
-  >% sudo port select --set mpi openmpi-mp-fortran
+  >% sudo port select --set mpi mpich-mp-fortran

-in place of the mpich-related steps above.

 If things really go badly wrong and you want to start over, run this to erase all ports thus far installed (careful!):